rokudev/dev-doc/docs/Developer/discovery/continue-watching.md

 Continue Watching is a content category row within the **What to Watch** home screen navigation on Roku devices and on the Home screen of the Roku mobile app.
 It displays content from participating apps that customers have already started watching, which empowers customers with the speed and convenience of a single location from which they can resume content from different apps on any Roku device linked to their account.
 Publishers can integrate into this feature to make their content more accessible to customers, drive users to their apps, and increase engagement.
 Overall, this helps publishers promote their content in order to retain customers and reduce churn.

+> Here's a test bi-directioanl note for testing purposed.

 <Image alt="roku815px - continue watching row" border={false} src="https://image.roku.com/ZHZscHItMTc2/continue-watching-ui-v2.png" />

 > The Continue Watching feature is available on all Roku devices running Roku OS 11.0 or higher in the United States, Canda, United Kingdom, Germany, Mexico, Chile, Argentina, and Colombia.